Frequently Asked Questions

 3. What media format/s do you support?

-4. I play the guitar/bass/drums/etc., but I don't own my own instrument.
-Do you have one that I can play in the studio?
+4. Do you have instruments available (drums, guitar, bass, piano, etc.) that I can play in the studio?

 5. Can I record an album using pre-recorded backing tracks?